Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request makeup advice:

 And Lupita Nyong'o:

-There are some people who can be considered "neutral" because their skin, eyes and hair have a mix of warm and cool undertones.
+However, there are some people who can be considered "neutral" because their skin, eyes and hair have a mix of warm and cool undertones.

 Examples of a neutral include Jessica Biel: